MU-Enigma/Syscom-2025/level3-vcs/README.md

 This level is designed to give you hands-on experience with how Git actually works under the hood — how commits, trees, and objects are structured and tracked.

+PS: Keep in mind that our code isn't perfect.

 ---

 ##  Project Overview

-The provided code (`vcs.py`) already contains the foundational structure for:
+The provided code (`vcs.py`) already contains the foundational structure (again, not perfect) for:

 * Repositories and configuration
 * Blob, tree, and commit objects